-- 1. half cycle frames of the on-source position (A) of the chopper, - 2. the average of the current and all previous (A-B) chopped frames,
+- 1. each half cycle frame of the on-source position (A) of the chopper, - 2. the average of the current and all previous (A-B) chopped frames,

 In addition, the last plane of the cube contains the average of all chopped frames.